 Cooking for one?
 We’ll show you how to cook small meals in a large slow cooker by using an oven safe bowl.
 Plus, we’re sharing several single serving slow cooker and Crock Pot recipes specially created to serve one person.
-No need to rush out to purchase a small slow cooker, adapt your large slow cooker for small meals.
+No need to rush out to purchase a small slow cooker, adapt recipes to the size of your slow cooker.

 Rules to follow…